BPS Lie algebras for totally negative 2-Calabi-Yau categories and nonabelian Hodge theory for stacks: Perverse sheaves and mixed Hodge modules

 It is well known that if $\FX=X/ G$ is a global quotient of a variety by a linear algebraic group, then $\FX$ has an acyclic cover provided by approximations to the Borel construction.
 See \cite{davison2020bps} for more details.
+Therefore, these constructions apply to quotient stacks.